 Research, education and practice in one chain

-The M-DPP project is conducted in collaboration with the Hogeschool van Amsterdam lectureship Responsible IT, the Hogeschool van Arnhem en Nijmegen (HAN) and practice partners such as byBorre, New Optimist, New Order of Fashion and Candour.Digital.
+The M-DPP project is conducted in collaboration with the Hogeschool van Amsterdam lectureship Responsible IT, the Hogeschool van Arnhem en Nijmegen (HAN) and practice partners such as byBorre, KNITWEAR LAB, New Order of Fashion and Candour.Digital.

 HvA students also play an active role in the project.
 They contribute to data collection, test technologies in real-life settings and gain valuable experience with current themes such as circularity, digitalisation and sustainability in fashion and technology.